 Strong winds can rip open some roofing systems and cause severe roof wind damage.
-Some older roofs can sustain damage from only 50 mph winds.
+Older roofs are susceptible to severe wind damage, by winds as low as 50 mph.
 The severity of roof damage depends on several factors including: type and age of roofing materials, presence of flying debris, roof shape and angle, building height and proximity to adjacent structures and the quality of original roof installation.

 For emergency services